 Shuhai Beijing has been focusing on the long-term establishment of exclusive advantages through technological development and strategic deployment, helping it to sustain the development and accumulation of potential energy.
 From the combination of visual perception technology and artificial intelligence big data technology at the very beginning, Shuhai Beijing's products can be more active in identification and analysis, and effectively produce intervention from passive monitoring to active prevention.
 Shuhai Beijing has seen that the integration of multiple sensing technologies can enhance the effectiveness of intelligent security solutions and enhance the applicability of products and it has internally started to deploy acoustic intelligent technologies.
-Shuhai Beijing believes that diversified perception technology is not enough, and it believes that Data science is of great significance to the accuracy of multiple perception technology and the processing of complex environment.
+Shuhai Beijing believes that diversified perception technology and the processing of complex environment.
 Combined with the common and similar underlying technology logic, Shuhai Beijing has strategically entered 5G message and smart payment.
 In the future development, each sector is not only the source of the Company's profits, but also mutually reinforcing effect, which can improve Shuhai Beijing's overall product value and overall ecological viability, helping Shuhai Beijing maintain its sustainable development and promote the potential energy as an industry leader in the future.